Louie Soares

 He notably played as a professional for Reading, Bristol Rovers, Barnet, Aldershot Town, Southend United and Grimsby Town, as well as in Non-league football for Tamworth, Hayes & Yeading United, Ebbsfleet United, Alfreton Town, Basingstoke Town, Oxford City, Hungerford Town, Slough Town, Hampton & Richmond Borough, Biggleswade Town, Staines Town and Bracknell Town.
 He was capped twice by Barbados and scored one goal.

 Club career

 Early career

 Soares' career began as a trainee right-back at his home town club, Reading, who also allowed him to make a loan spell to Tamworth, where he made six appearances (including five starts).
 At Reading, Soares was tutored by his club captain, Graeme Murty, as he was the senior right back at the club.

 Barnet

-At the end of the 2004–05 season, Soares was released by Reading, he signed fr Bristol Rovers however this move didn't work out and he eventually signed for Barnet.
+At the end of the 2004–05 season, Soares was released by Reading, he signed for Bristol Rovers however this move didn't work out and he eventually signed for Barnet.
 He was granted a contract extension in January 2006 where he made 25 appearances, scoring once in the whole of the 2005–06 season.
 Despite this, Barnet allowed him to leave at the end of that season, whereupon he joined Aldershot.